sponsorship effectiveness measurement

 What can be measured?

 There is a number of parameters a company can evaluate depending on its objectives, resources and measurement maturity.
+The graph below shows three stages of sponsorship accountability maturity corresponding to what is measured.

 Media equivalence or media value is the most commonly used metric because it’s the easiest one to measure.
 It shows how many impressions are generated by the sponsored event and how much it would cost to achieve the same amount of impressions by investing in other media.
 In many companies this is the only aspect marketers are able to put on their reports on sponsorship effectiveness.
 To make the most of this simple approach different values can be assigned to various media assets provided by the property depending on logo size or exclusivity.
 Keep in mind that media equivalency only reflects exposure, not impact, that’s why it should be used as a supplementary tool to understand whether an event is worth investing in.
 Today companies are moving away from this approach towards more advanced analytics.